25 Scrum Process Best Practices that Set Your Agile Workflow for Efficiency

 Scrum team.
 The team must be cross-functional, self-organizing, and well… agile.
 For these reasons, the number of team members mustn’t exceed seven people.

 Artifacts are development documents created by the team during development and there are three main ones.

 Product backlog.
 The main backlog contains various requirements documented as user stories or other formats.
 The document is the main source of requirements and is constantly updated with new items.

 Sprint backlog.
 The sprint backlog contains requirement items that the team committed to complete during a given sprint.
 As you’ve guessed, sprint backlog items are sourced from the product backlog.

-Scrum methodology doesn’t impose many rules considering that the team knows better how to solve the arising problems.
-So, the logic and goals of Scrum meetings align with a desired outcome rather than the methodology guidelines.
-However, there’s a traditional set of meetings.
+Recognizing that the team knows better how to solve the arising problems, Scrum methodology doesn’t impose many rules.
+So, the logic and goals of Scrum meetings align with the desired outcome rather than the methodology guidelines.
+There is, however, a traditional set of meetings.

 Planning.
 A planning meeting at the beginning of each sprint is held to decide how many user story (or other requirement) items the team commits to.
 The average duration of sprint planning is four hours and the whole team must participate.
 The purpose of this meeting is to take the top items from the backlog and estimate them.
 Selected items form a sprint backlog.